imarc/padstone/README.md

 Optionally, you can import the supplied `padstone.sql` file into your database if you want Padstone's starter entries.

+### Logging in

+If you import `padstone.sql`, the username is *admin* and the password is *padstone*.
+Please change the password after you first login.

 Front-End Build
 ------------------------